Sunbather (album): Recording and production

 Guitar work was started on the second day with most of the day consisting of recording distorted guitar parts.
 Using a Gibson Les Paul, McCoy would typically track four guitar layers, tracking each rhythm and lead twice.
 Several different guitar pedals were used for distortion guitar to allow the "bigger and slicker" vision Deafheaven had for the record in conjunction with frequent use of a whammy bar to create a "dizzying effect" inspired by My Bloody Valentine's "glide guitar" technique.
-The following day began with recording bass guitar using a 1970s Fender Precision Bass model and quickly concludes to start on clean guitar parts.
-Although McCoy used a Les Paul for some of these parts, a Gretsch 6117 model was mostly played for recording, and again up to four guitar trackings are made for different parts.
+The following day began with recording bass guitar using a 1970s Fender Precision Bass model and quickly concluded to start on clean guitar parts.
+Although McCoy played a Les Paul for some of these parts, a Gretsch 6117 model was mostly used on the recording, and again up to four guitar tracks were made for different parts.
 On recording the clean guitars, Clarke notes, "recording always becomes fun around this time because the stressful bulk is completed and we're able to really experiment with different sounds and space, even using an EBow for the first time."

 The next two days focused on clean sections and interludes.
 For these parts, a Kawai upright piano was employed as well as a 1960s Hammond M3 organ.
 The sixth and last day of recording involves small additions to the record and Clarke's vocals.
 To fit the sound aesthetic of the album, the vocal tracks were given echo chamber reverberation treatment during the mixing process.
 With the recordings finished, producer Jack Shirley continued work by mixing and mastering to finish the album.
 Sunbather was recorded on two-inch analog tape and converted to digital for final production to be done through Pro Tools before finally being mastered with an Ampex ATR-102 tape machine.